terraform-compliance/cli/docs/pages/usage/index.md

 - s: prints stash
 - d: opens Interactive Python.
 - h: prints commands
+- l: adds a step after the current one

 In Python shell, context can be accessed via `step.context.stash`.
 Note that modifications to step object will carry over to the steps below.